ReeseMoe73/Autonomous-Robot-Navigation/README.md

 # Autonomous-Robot-Navigation
-Demonstrates how a robot would use an A* search method to navigate through a virtual environment containing obstacles
+Demonstrates how a robot would use an A* search method to navigate through a virtual environment containing obstacles I've created a real-world problem that involves a robot navigating in a dynamic environment.
+The robot needs to move from its start point (initial state) to an end state (goal state) using the A* search algorithm.
+The A* Search Algorithm is an optimal and efficient method for solving pathfinding problems.
+When seeking the shortest path between a starting point and a goal, A* is often the best choice due to its versatility and robustness (What is A Search A * Algorithm, 2024).
+The robot’s journey to the goal must navigate through some obstacles.